jim-easterbrook/Photini/src/doc/manual/map.rst

 Selected images are shown with coloured markers.
 Unselected images are shown with grey markers.

+The ``Get altitude from map`` button sets the photograph's altitude (in metres) from its latitude and longitude, using data from the map provider.
+Not all map providers have altitude data, and the accuracy varies quite a lot.
+You can edit the value to correct it.

 .. image:: ../images/screenshot_137.png

 Selecting another map tab will show the same location but with data and imagery from a different provider.